Home > Books > Acts

 Acts 14

-Paul and Barnabas preached in Iconium, and many Jews and Greeks believed, but the unbelieving Jews incited the Gentiles against them, causing them to flee to Lystra and Derbe.
-In Lystra, Paul healed a lame man, and the crowd mistakenly believed they were gods, but Paul and Barnabas corrected them, preaching about the one true God.
-However, Jews from Antioch and Iconium arrived and stoned Paul, thinking he was dead, but he survived and continued to preach with Barnabas, establishing churches and priests in each city.
-They eventually returned to Antioch, where they reported on their missionary work and the great things God had done with them.
+Paul and Barnabas preached in Iconium, and many Jews and Greeks believed, but the unbelieving Jews incited the Gentiles against them.
+They fled to Lystra and Derbe, where Paul healed a lame man, and the crowd mistakenly thought they were gods.
+Paul and Barnabas corrected them, preaching about the one true God.
+However, Jews from Antioch and Iconium arrived and stoned Paul, but he survived and continued to preach with Barnabas, establishing churches and strengthening the disciples before returning to Antioch.